 How many eggs does a woman have when she is born?
 Does a woman still have eggs when she starts menopause?

-Unlike men, who produce new sperm daily throughout most of their lifetime, women are born with all their eggs in one — okay, two baskets (ovaries).
-To be more precise, a woman is born with about one to two million immature eggs, or follicles, in her ovaries.
+Unlike sperm, which are produced daily throughout a lifetime, human eggs are finite and found in one — okay, two baskets (ovaries).
+To be more precise, when a person with ovaries is born, they contain about one to two million immature eggs, or follicles.

-Throughout her life, the vast majority of follicles will die through a process known as atresia.
-Atresia begins at birth and continues throughout the course of the woman's reproductive life.
-When a woman reaches puberty and starts to menstruate, only about 400,000 follicles remain.
+Over a lifetime, the vast majority of follicles will die through a process known as atresia.
+Atresia begins at birth and continues throughout the course of the reproductive life.
+When puberty is reached and menstruation begins, only about 400,000 follicles remain.
 With each menstrual cycle, a thousand follicles are lost and only one lucky little follicle will actually mature into an ovum (egg), which is released into the fallopian tube, kicking off ovulation.
 That means that of the one to two million follicles, only about 400 will ever mature.